Tue 8 Oct 2019 Evening Reception

 Keynote 1: Urban Century?
 Territorial Politics as Integrative Approach

 Dr. Joan Clos, Former Executive Director of the United Nations Human Settlements Programme UN-Habitat

-Maria Vassilakou, Deputy Mayor, Vienna
+Maria Vassilakou, Deputy Mayor of Vienna (2010–2019), Advisor

 Marko Peterlin, Co-founder and a director at IPop

 12:00–13:00 Lunch break